Brown Bag Films: Independent era (1994–2015)

-9 Story Media Group subsidiary (2015–present)
+9 Story Media Group subsidiary (2015–2024)

 Brown Bag Films was bought by 9 Story Media Group on 18 August 2015 as a way of "re-introducing CGI animation to 9 Story" after "a failed first-attempt implementation", according to its president, Vincent "Vince" Commisso.
 On 7 March 2016, they began work on a computer-animated series for Disney Junior, Vampirina, based on the Vampirina Ballerina series of children's books written by Anne Marie Pace and illustrated by LeUyen Pham which debuted on 1 October 2017.

 In October 2017, more than two years after Brown Bag was bought, it became one of 9 Story's two main divisions alongside 9 Story Distribution International, taking over all 2D and 3D animation across 9 Story's studios in Dublin, Manchester and Toronto.
 9 Story also renamed its two animation studios in Bali (formerly BASE Animation Studios) and its base in Toronto after Brown Bag Films.

+Scholastic era (2024–present)

+In 2024, the studio alongside the rest of 9 Story, became part of American publishing company, Scholastic.
+In 2026, Cathal Gaffney left the studio after 32 years.